Winnersh

-Winnersh (/ˈwɪnərʃ/) is a large suburban village and civil parish in the borough of Wokingham in Berkshire, England.
+Winnersh (/ˈwɪnərʃ/) is a suburban village and civil parish in the borough of Wokingham in Berkshire, England.
 The village is located around 2 miles northwest of Wokingham town centre and around 4 miles southeast of central Reading.
 It is roughly bounded by the M4 motorway to the south, the A329(M) motorway to the north, and the River Loddon to the west.
 The parish extends beyond the M4 to cover the estate village of Sindlesham.

 Toponymy

 The name "Winnersh" comes from the Old English words winn meaning water meadow or pasture and ersc (or earsh) meaning stubble field or park.
 This implies that Winnersh consisted of cultivated areas of land centuries ago.
 It has been mentioned in documents since the late 12th century as a description of the area.
 Winnersh was originally one of the four "Liberties" of the parish of Hurst.

 History

 Winnersh was largely developed during the railway age.
 The South Eastern Railway built the North Downs Line in 1849, but the station now known as was not opened until 1910, and was originally named "Sindlesham and Hurst Halt".
 The station was renamed Winnersh Halt in 1930.

 Housing and light industry followed the railway, and now Winnersh has two stations, Winnersh and Winnersh Triangle, opened on 12 May 1986, the latter named after the industrial estate that it serves.
 Modern Winnersh exists mostly as a dormitory town and forms part of the seven mile long urban corridor along the A329 between Wokingham and Reading.
 Much of modern Winnersh includes areas that were formerly parts of the villages of Sindlesham and Merryhill Green.
 Most of Merryhill Green was destroyed by the construction of the A329(M).